The Nimmo Twins: Career

 The first Radio 4 comedy series The Nimmo Twins in... was broadcast in 2000 on BBC 7.
 Episodes included: A Stiff Upper Lip - a tale of a Victorian era gentleman without a beard; and Lord of the Onion Rings - the tale of a Tolkien-obsessed man who works in a petrol station.
 Their second series, The Rapid Eye Movement, about the troupe of actors performing a man's nightly dreams, starred Martin Freeman, Chris Langham and Kevin Eldon.
 The show ran for three series until 2005.
 The second series was nominated for the Douglas Adams Award for Radio Comedy in 2003.

 Minns wrote the show Mouth to Mouth, for BBC3, a series of six interlinking monologues, whose stories intersected until the whole overall story was told.
 The Stage described it as an "intricately-plotted love hexagon... superb and understated".

 As a writer and performer, Minns has also contributed to two series of Russell Howard's Good News on BBC3, credited as Programme Associate alongside Dan Atkinson and Steve Williams.
 The first series aired in winter 2009, the second series ran from March to May 2010.
 The programme is now in its seventh series with Minns now credited as writer.
 Minns is also credited as a writer on Spitting Image (2020).

+Karl has been writing comedy professionally for nearly twenty years, also providing material for Loose Ends, Charlie Brooker, Unspun with Matt Forde, Al Murray the Pub Landlord and Have I Got News For You, amongst others.